Pick the Best AIPick the Best AI Logo

 Speed Analysis

-AI Writing Speed Test Comparison 2025 - GPT-5 vs Claude 4 vs Gemini vs Perplexity vs Grok performance analysis
+AI Writing Speed Test Comparison 2026 - GPT-5.5 vs Claude Opus 4.8 vs Gemini vs Perplexity vs Grok performance analysis

-Comprehensive speed test results showing initial response time, generation speed (tokens per second), and task completion metrics for GPT-5, Claude 4, Gemini 2.5 Pro, Perplexity Pro, and Grok across writing tasks.
+Comprehensive speed test results showing initial response time, generation speed (tokens per second), and task completion metrics for GPT-5.5, Claude Opus 4.8, Gemini 3.1 Pro, Perplexity Pro, and Grok 4.3 across writing tasks.

 Speed matters for writers.
 Whether you're brainstorming ideas, drafting content, or refining prose, the time between your prompt and the AI's response directly impacts your creative flow.
 We tested all five models across three critical speed metrics that matter most for writing workflows.